Human Factors Minute is now available to the public as of March 1st, 2023. Find out more information in our: Announcement Post!

 E227 - How Will Cars of the Future Understand Passengers?

-This week on the show, we talk about how Artificial Intelligence in vehicles will be able to adapt to our needs and answer some questions from the community about working at a company that doesn't use particular tools, how to …
+This week on the show, we talk about how Artificial Intelligence in vehicles will be able to adapt to our needs and answer some questions from the community about working at a company that doesn't use particular tools, how to approach a situation if you do the work of a Human Factors or UX person, …

 Nov.
 30, 2021